CheesecakeTV/SwiftGUI-Docs/03 Advanced tutorials/Custom combined elements.md

 I highly encourage you showing off your combined elements in the [GitHub forum](https://github.com/CheesecakeTV/SwiftGUI/discussions/7#discussion-8484735).
 I'd love to include your element in the SwiftGUI package, if it is useful.

-# Even simpler: Layout-template-functions
+# Even simpler: Template-functions
-If you just want to copy a part of your layout (with minor modifications), you don't need to create a combined element.

-Instead, create a function that returns said element:
+A tiny version of combined elements are "template-functions".
+It's nothing SwiftGUI provides, but rather a smart usage of functions.

+Let some part of the layout be created by a function and you can recreate it just by calling that function:
 ```py
 import SwiftGUI as sg